 Finally, both manufacturers utilize very fast PCIe NVMe solid-state drives (SSDs) in their premium notebooks, and so they both enjoy speedy storage performance.
 The MacBook Pro’s storage space goes all the way up to 2TB (M1) or 4TB (Intel), while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.

 Keyboard, mouse, and pen

 The extra TrackPoint buttons do encroach on the standard touchpad’s space, however, providing a smaller space for swiping and gestures than we like.
 Nevertheless, it’s still precise and enjoys Microsoft Precision touchpad support.
-You can also opt for a touch display for some added convenience, and Windows 10 Hello password-less login is supported by an optional infrared camera and a fingerprint scanner.
+You can also opt for a touch display for some added convenience, and Windows 10 Hello password-free login is supported by an optional infrared camera and a fingerprint scanner.
 There’s even a physical privacy cover for the webcam if you want to ensure your notebook isn’t spying on you.